space Antique Arts Home | Store Home | My Cart | My Orders | Wish List | FAQ | Contact Us

 Click for more detail...

-exceptionally nice! matching bone mounted KNIFE & FORK Best described by our photos as to condition and eye appeal, this untouched mess set is in especially pleasing condition in that the attractively patinaed bone grips are not age cracked as in nearly always the case.
+Original! late 1700s / mid 1800s Pierced Sheet Iron CANDLE LANTERN Not to be confused with the multitude of much later copies out there, this all original and period pierced sheet iron candle lantern measures 5 1/4 inches in diameter and stands approximately 16 inches from base to top of carrying handle.
+Best described here by our illustrations as to condition and eye appeal, this attractive old lighting device is offered as found, uncleaned and with good evidence of period originality while remaining sound and without condition issues.
 Buy with confidence!
 We are pleased to offer a no questions asked three day inspection with return as purchased on direct sales!
 Just send us a courtesy e-mail to let us know your item will be returned per these provisions and your purchase price will be refunded accordingly.
 Thanks for visiting Gunsight Antiques!

 Make an offer